michaelgallacher/opencv-pipeline/README.md

 | _` filter`_ | The name of the class in the opencv-filters.py file | Required |
- _`params`_ | Filter-specific parameters used to set initial values | Required if there are any params _`enabled`_ | If false, the filter becomes a NOP | Optional _`tid`_ | This ID is used as the display name; filters declared below this filter can use the 'tid' as an input | Optional _`input`_ | Specifies the 'tid' of the filter to use as the input image; if this is not specified, the filter uses the image produced by the filter immediately above it in the file | Optional
+ _`params`_ | Filter-specific parameters used to set initial values | Required if there are any params _`enabled`_ | If false, the filter becomes a NOP | Optional _`output_id`_ | Filters declared below this filter can use the 'output_id' as an input | Optional _`name`_ | This is used as the display name; if not provided, the python class name is used | Optional _`input`_ | Specifies the 'output_id' of the filter to use as the input image; if this is not specified, the filter uses the image produced by the filter immediately above it in the pipeline. | Optional
- _`inputs`_ | A list of 'tid' values which will be passed as a list to the input of the filter; useful for BitwiseAnd/Or filters | Optional, but required to join parallel series.
+ _`inputs`_ | A list of 'output_id' values which will be passed as a list to the input of the filter; useful for BitwiseAnd/Or filters | Optional, but required to join parallel branches of the pipeline.

 ## To Do